 The resource name of a statd resource defines the statmon (NFS lock) directory for IRIS FailSafe.
 This is a directory on a pre-existing highly available filesystem, which is part of a resource group.
-Only one statd resource needs to be added to a resource group to provide NFS failover support for all the filesystems defined in the same resource group.
 The directory is usually of the form filesystem/statmon, as, for example, /disk1/statmon.